tidoust/web-features-viz/README.md

 You should be able to generate graphs yourself from the CSV files using Datawrapper or your favorite graph library or service.

-## Generated CSV files
+## Generated CSV files and graphs

 ### Timelines

 #### Evolution of the number of web features

-The `timeline-number.csv` file contains the evolution of the number of web features over time per Baseline type.
+The [`timeline-number.csv`](csv/timeline-number.csv) file contains the evolution of the number of web features over time per Baseline type.

 Columns:
 - `Date`: The date in format `YYYY-MM-DD`.
 Dates that appear in the file are typically dates at which a new version of some browser was released.